PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-12 05:36:35
+Last updated: 2024-04-12 05:37:09
-Random Quote: Ted: "That beer looks a little flat."Robin: "Yeah.. it's scotch." - Robin Scherbatsky
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar